espocrm/documentation/docs/development/coding-rules.md

 }
 ```

 ### 4\.
-Always indicate a method return type unless it's supposed to be void.
+Always specify a method return type unless it's supposed to be void.

 ```php
 <?php